branaway/Japid/readme.txt

 2011/6/8: V0.8.4.2:
     1. bug fix: could not call itself from a template.
-2011/6/7: V0.8.4.1:
+    2. enhancement: use "this" to invoke itself from within a template: `tag this(arg1) 2011/6/7: V0.8.4.1:
     1. new feature: made @ a valid japid marker.
 2011/6/4: V0.8.4: